-This visa includes dependant children and other eligible dependent relatives.
+This visa includes dependent children and other eligible dependent relatives.

 Your marriage must be legal under Australian Law.
 If you were married in a country other than Australia and that marriage is valid in that country, generally it will be recognised.
 There are some exceptions, such as underage or polygamous marriages, which are not accepted in Australia.

 You must be sponsored by an eligible sponsor.
-An eligible sponsor is an Australian citizen or permanent resident, or an eligible New Zealand citizen, who undertakes sponsorship obligations.
-Usually, the sponsor is your partner and is over 18 years old.
+An eligible sponsor is an Australian citizen, permanent resident or an eligible New Zealand citizen, who undertakes sponsorship obligations.
+Usually the sponsor is your partner and is over 18 years old.